Logiqx/wsw-results/docs/countries.md

 A few notes:

-- Taiwan (TWN) is known as Chinese Taipei (TPE) by the IOC and WSO.
+- Taiwan ("TWN") is referred to as [Chinese Taipei]((https://en.wikipedia.org/wiki/Chinese_Taipei)) ("TPE") by the IOC and WSO.
-- Netherland Antilles (Curacao and St Maarten) have a joint code of AHO but different codes in ISO 3166; CUW and SXM.
+- [Netherland Antilles](https://en.wikipedia.org/wiki/Netherlands_Antilles) (Curacao and St Maarten) have a joint MNA code of "AHO" but different codes in ISO 3166; "CUW "and "SXM".
-- There are a few countries with an MNA code that is different to the latest IOC code; Iran, Lebanon, Nigeria.
+- There are currently 3 countries with an MNA code that is different to the latest IOC code; Iran, Lebanon and Nigeria.
-- There are a few countries with an MNA code but no IOC code; Montserrat, Tahiti, Turks and Caicos Islands.
+- There are currently 3 countries with an MNA code but no IOC code; Montserrat, Tahiti and the Turks and Caicos Islands.